electron/electron/docs/development/debug-instructions-windows.md

 If you experience crashes or issues in Electron that you believe are not caused by your JavaScript application, but instead by Electron itself, debugging can be a little bit tricky, especially for developers not used to native/C++ debugging.
-However, using Visual Studio, GitHub's hosted Electron Symbol Server, and the Electron source code, you can enable step-through debugging with breakpoints inside Electron's source code.
+However, using Visual Studio, Electron's hosted Symbol Server, and the Electron source code, you can enable step-through debugging with breakpoints inside Electron's source code.